garussell/garussell/README.md

-### Hi there :wave:
+### Hello! :wave:
 I’m Allen Russell.
-I’m a software engineer with a background in public services, and music performance education, and strive to apply those skills to create software that is meaningful and intuitive.
+I’m a software engineer with a background in public services and music performance education, and strive to apply those skills to create software that is meaningful and intuitive.

 Check-out my [resume](https://github.com/garussell/garussell/files/13289647/AR.Resume.pdf)
 📱 [get in touch!](https://www.linkedin.com/in/garyallenrusselljr/)